Stochastic Neural Network Symmetrisation in Markov Categories

-In many familiar settings, such as when dealing with set-theoretic groups, the functor $\Res_\varphi$ admits a left adjoint $\Ext$ often known as \emph{extension} or \emph{induction} (see e.g.\ \cite[Chapter I.1]{may1997equivariant}).
-In this case, for all $\G$-objects $\X$ and $\Y$, we always obtain a bijection
+The methodological question now is, how can we actually construct symmetrisation procedures in practice?
+In many familiar settings, such as for set-theoretic groups, the functor $\Res_\varphi$ admits a \emph{left adjoint} $\Ext_\varphi : \C^\HH \to \C^\G$ known as \emph{extension} or \emph{induction} (see e.g.\ Chapter I.1 of \citet{may1997equivariant}).
+When this holds, for all $\G$-objects $\X$ and $\Y$, we obtain a bijection